 - are on the Scottish Athletics/SDS National Squad for the current year OR;

-- have represented Scotland in track and field, cross country, hill running, or road running at the U15 to Senior level in the current year;
+- have been selected to compete for Scotland (international) by Scottish Athletics or Scottish Schools Athletics Association in track and field, cross country, hill running, or road running at the U15 to Senior level in the current year;

 - AND have entered as an AAAC athlete AND competed in an AAAC vest in all Scottish championships entered in the current year.